Sunday, November 30, 2014

 Review

-I didn't do any Harry Potter film reviews except for the last two I've posted.
-THE PHILOSOPHER'S STONE, known to Americans as The Sorcerer's Stone, was great to start the series of all eight films but not one of the best first movie instalments.
-I can't admire the first movie of its short deficits.
-I'm sure it's nostalgic, and it has given a lot of good charm and value to a Muggle who hasn't seen the movies, especially the first two. for a long time.
-But there's more to be said for the film's ingenious aspects, like Chris Columbus' direction, as he brings joy and innocence to his first two features.
+I haven't reviewed any Harry Potter films except for the last two.
+THE PHILOSOPHER'S STONE, known to Americans as The Sorcerer's Stone, was great to start the series of all eight films but not one of the best first instalments.
+I'm sure it's nostalgic, and it has given a lot of good charm and value to a Muggle who hasn't seen the movies, especially the first two.
+But there's more to say about the film's ingenious aspects, like Chris Columbus' direction, as he brings joy and innocence to his first two features.

-Whether this film is good or bad, I don't know.
-It does introduce the world and characters of the books to the big screen.
-This 13-year-old movie is still worth watching, even to the non-readers of the book series.
+THE PHILOSOPHER'S STONE introduces the world and characters of the books to the big screen.
+This classic movie is still worth watching, even to the non-readers of the book series.

 Star rating: (7/10) Good Movie